FMIA Week 5: Brett Favre, Rick Reilly and How the Colts Upset the Chiefs

 And so when Reich stepped to the podium in the meeting room at the Westin Crown Center on Saturday night to address his team, he had only one theme.
 Reich hates gushy coachspeak.
 That’s when you tell your team it’s sunny when all 53 players can see it’s cloudy.
 He didn’t give them the same message a week earlier before Oakland that he gave this week.
 On Saturday night he told his players: “The rest of the world’s gonna be shocked tomorrow night when they see this game.
 But we’re not gonna be shocked.”

-Going over final game details in the coach’s locker room at Arrowhead Stadium on Sunday with offensive coordinator Nick Siriani, they saw winless Denver up on the Chargers 17-0.
+Going over final game details in the coach’s locker room Sunday at Arrowhead Stadium with offensive coordinator Nick Siriani, they saw several surprising upsets.
 “That’s crazy,” Siriani said to Reich.

 “That’s what people are gonna say after we win tonight,” said Reich.